yangshun/tech-interview-handbook/non-technical/behavioral.md

 - How do you deal with a failed deadline?
 - Why do you want to work for Amazon?
-- Talked about a situation where you had a conflict with a teammate.
+- Tell me about a situation where you had a conflict with a teammate.
 - In my professional experience have you worked on something without getting approval from your manager?
 - Tell me a situation where you would have done something differently from what you actually did.
-- What is the most exceedingly bad misstep you at any point made?
+- What is the most exceedingly bad misstep you've made at any point?
-- Describe what Human Resource means to you.
+- Describe what Human Resources means to you.
 - How would you improve Amazon's website?

 ## Dropbox